rebtig/digitspan_template/README.md

 This demo implements a digit span task in PsychoPy in which responses are recorded through a mouse click.
 Visual feedback is provided to confirm that each digit click has been registered.
+PsychoPy must be installed on your device for this to run.

 For APA (7th edition) please cite as: